jalkoby/squasher/README.md

 database at the end, make a patch in the broken migration and run again the suite with `-r` option.
 As the result squasher will not need to create the db schema and all data from the previous migrations will be there.

+`-e` - tell squasher that you are squashing a Rails engine.
+You must execute squasher from within the engine's dummy app (ex., `[root]/spec/dummy`) otherwise it will fail.
+This option is necessary, otherwise squasher will fail to discover schema.rb and database.yml as these are not part of an engine, but of a regular Rails application.

 ## Requirements

 It works and was tested on Ruby 2.0+ and Rails 3.1+.
 It also requires a valid development configuration in `config/database.yml` and using Ruby format in `db/schema.rb` (default Rails use-case).
 If an old migration inserted data (created ActiveRecord model records) you will lose this code in the squashed migration, **BUT** `squasher` will ask you to leave a tmp database which will have all data that was inserted while migrating.
 Using this database you could add that data as another migration, or into `config/seed.rb` (the expected place for this stuff).

 ## Changelog
+- 0.2.3
+  - support rails engines
 - 0.2.2
   - strip white spaces in init migrations
 - 0.2.1